 How Often to Clean Pool Waterline Tiles

-If you have hard-water deposits or stains in sinks or tubs inside your house, they might be on your pool surface too.
-After water evaporates, scaling can occur when calcium deposits cling to the sides of a pool.
-It shows up as white or gray "scum" and is difficult to remove.
-The two main types of scaling in a pool are:
+The grime found on pool tiles is typically an accumulation of several things, including body soil, sunscreen, and mineral deposits (scale) that cling to the tiles.
+If you have hard-water deposits or stains in sinks or tubs inside your house, they will probably happen to your pool surfaces as well.
+As water evaporates, scaling occurs when mineral deposits cling to the sides of a pool.
+It shows up as white or gray scum and is difficult to remove.

 - Baking soda

 - Melamine sponge

 If your pool has leaves, grass clippings, or other organic matter in the water, use a pool vacuum or net skimmer to remove as much of it as possible prior to cleaning.

 It is easier to clean the stained tiles if the waterline in your pool is slightly below its usual position.
 You can do this using a pool pump, though in a pinch you can skip this step.

 Using a stiff-bristled scrub brush (no wire bristles), scrub away the mineral deposits.
 Work in a circular motion in an area about three or four feet wide.
 If you have glass tiles, a soft-bristled brush is a better choice to prevent scratching the glass.
 For tight, small areas, an old toothbrush works well.

 Once you have loosened the mineral deposits from the work area, remove the accumulation of body soil, dust, and grime.
 This can be done by scrubbing the area with one of these solutions that you have mixed in a plastic bucket: